biblestudy: John (Part 22)

 We could go on and on with that metaphor, and show you that in every place, God shows Israel to be a vine that is degenerate.

-Back to John 15.
-The first thing that you want to understand at the beginning of this chapter is that He is not just drawing an interesting illustration about a grapevine and pruning it.
+The first thing that you want to understand at the beginning of John 15 is that He is not just drawing an interesting illustration about a grapevine and pruning it.
 That is certainly a part of it, but verse 1 is significant, in that He is telling you that through Him, God is beginning something new, that He is the real vine!
 What He is telling you is that He is the beginning of the Israel of God.
 You can find that in Galatians 6:16.

 The Israel that preceded Him, that Israel that flowed from Abraham, Isaac, and Jacob—that Israel was not the real vine.
 They were a shadowy and pale imitation of the reality.
 We could go back to Romans 9 and see that Paul understood this, and he said that the real vine is those who are not necessarily counted from Abraham, but rather, those that God has grafted into the real stock.

 This has very serious consequences, because we can look back in the Old Testament and see what happened to the original vine.
 All through the Old Testament, we find God showing that the original vine which sprang from Abraham, Isaac, and Jacob, degenerated.
 Regardless of what He did, no matter how He pruned them, no matter how He fertilized them, no matter how He cultivated them, they kept bringing forth “wild grapes,” was the way that He put it.
 They did not bring forth the right fruit.

 With that understanding, you have to feed that information into John 15, because it puts a very grave responsibility upon us.
 We are being grafted into the real vine, which is Jesus Christ.